 - Pipelines in existing projects are re-engineered to depend on the common segments

 - New projects must first examine the library of common pipeline segments and choose what is already there

-The final result is that a single pipeline is actually composed of two types of steps, those common to other pipelines and those that are specific to that project only.
+The final result is that a single pipeline is actually composed of two types of steps, those common to other pipelines, and those that are specific to that project only.

-This has lead to the development of several solutions which attempt to centralized common pipeline parts and re-use them in the form of “libraries” within software projects.
+This has lead to the development of several solutions which attempt to centralize common pipeline parts and re-use them in the form of “libraries” within software projects.
 The issue here is that this approach requires a very large time investment as well as a disciplined team that can communicate and cooperates on the following factors:

 - Detecting which pipeline segments are indeed common,

 - Keeping the library of common pipeline segments up-to-date,